Rose Hill Plantation

 In 1762, England's King George II ceded an expansive country estate outside of Nashville, N.C. to the Boddie family.
 It took nearly 30 years to complete the grand family home, christened Rose Hill Plantation.

-Over 200 years later, an expansive renovation project by the original owners' ancestors served to preserve the home's elegance, and prepare the facility for modern use.
+Over 200 years later, an extensive renovation project by the original owners' descendants served to preserve the home's elegance, and prepare the facility for modern use.
 Today numerous weddings and special events bring guests to enjoy Rose Hill Plantation's Manor House and adjoining Nathan Hall, and the 830-acre working cattle farm that surround them.

 “I have learned over the years that what you do or have is measured more by the quality than the quantity.
 In my business career this has always been my goal, and I think the quality of Rose Hill exemplifies this.
 Rose Hill Farm and Rose Hill Plantation is and has been a tremendous source of pride and gives me a great sense of self-satisfaction.
 I am very grateful that the Good Lord helped me avail myself of the opportunity and the means by which I have been able to restore an historical landmark.
 Hopefully it will be enjoyed for many generations by people from all walks of life.”